January 6, 2022

-TCC envisions several potential uses consistent with the higher education mission of TCC including: additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; additional office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.
+TCC envisions several potential uses consistent with the higher education mission of TCC and consistent with local zoning and land use designations (the property is zoned Institutional Educational) including: additional student housing for several institutions caused by increased enrollment due to student deferrals and limited study abroad opportunities resulting from the pandemic; additional office and classroom spaces as institutions renovate or replace aging facilities; and new TCC initiatives and academic programs.

 - What is the current status of operations on the property?